JointlyTech/cache-candidate/CONTRIBUTING.md

 The Map containing the running queries (Promises yet to be fulfilled).
 Please, refer to the [Cache Stampede](https://github.com/JointlyTech/cache-candidate#cache-stampede) section for more information.

+### StaleMap

+The Map containing the stale values.
+This map is used only when the `fetchingMode` is set to `stale-while-revalidate`.

 ### Exceeding Amount

 The value calculated based on [candidate conditions](https://github.com/JointlyTech/cache-candidate#conditions--criterias) which is then compared to the requestsThreshold.